rwblickhan/astro-rwblickhan.org/src/content/newsletters/really-truly-breathless-with-excitement.md

 If you don’t know what version control or git are, you can probably skip this issue 🙂 Perhaps in the near future I’ll talk about Jujutsu for non-software engineers.
 P.S. yes I will soon discuss my mysterious reasons for being busy mentioned [last week](https://rwblickhan.org/newsletters/an-old-boys-club-of-dad-rock/).

 I’ve always had an alarming level of comfort with git, perhaps because I invested the time to understand its mental model and primarily use it on the command line.
-I’m not sure I can recommend either; git’s mental model is famously convoluted and counterintuitive, and the git command-line interface is famously clunky (just see the long-standing reuse of “checkout” to mean both “move to a different branch” and “delete an untracked change”!).
+I’m not sure I can recommend either; git’s mental model is famously convoluted and counterintuitive, and the git command-line interface is famously clunky (just see the long-standing reuse of “checkout” to mean both “move to a different branch” and “delete a tracked change”!).

 Jujutsu — or rather jj, per its command-line interface, which I’ll use from here on out — is beautiful because it’s simple, in a [Rich Hickey “Simple Made Easy”](https://youtube.com/watch?v=SxdOUGdseq4) way. jj throws out the distinction between commits, the staging area, and the stash, and also tosses most of the branch logic.